KNX-IOT/knx-iot.github.io/_pages/gs_device_simulation.md

 - get the source code
 - compile the source code
-- create an LSAB and LSSB application
+   - compile an LSAB and LSSB commandline application
-- configure the installation

 This Getting started guide does not need any specific hardware.